Path animation issues in Safari

 You can fix this by avoiding the use of negative values for path animations.

-Negative values for the dash-offset property are often used to create a self-erasing effect.
-As you can see in the example below where 100.58 is the path's length, the curved line will draw itself from the first keyframe to the second one, and it will erase itself from the second keyframe to the third one.
-For this, we've used a negative value.
+Negative values for the Offset property are often used to create a self-erasing effect.
+As you can see in the example below where 199.64 is the path's length, the stroke will draw itself from the first keyframe to the second one, and it will erase itself from the second keyframe to the third one.
+For this, we've used a negative value on the first keyframe.

-You can avoid the use of negative values for the dash-offset property if you replace them with multiples of the path's length.
-The example below is the same animation, but only with positive values:
+You can avoid the use of negative values for the Offset property if you replace them with multiples of the path's length.
+The example below is the same animation, with positive offset values used:

-Practically, we took the path's length and used multiples of it for the dash-offset property in this order:
+Practically, we took the path's length and used multiples of it for the Dashes and Offset properties, in this order:

 To make things easier, we've added a multiplier: